 Commercial Sponsorship A payment or in-kind support provided to a third party in exchange for advertising or promotional opportunities for the Company (for example, a Company exhibit at a Third-Party Program).
 Company A company that develops, produces, manufactures, and markets Medical Technology.
 Educational Grant A payment or in-kind support to a third-party entity (for example, a Third-Party Program Organizer or a training institution) to reduce the costs of providing education.
 An Educational Grant is not offered for Commercial Sponsorship opportunities.
 Health Care Professionals or HCPs A Health Care Professional is any person or entity (a) authorized or licensed in the United States to provide health care services or items to patients or (b) who is involved in the decision to purchase, prescribe, order, or recommend a Medical Technology in the United States.
 This term includes individual clinicians (for example, physicians, nurses, and pharmacists, among others), provider entities (for example, hospitals and ambulatory surgical centers), and administrative personnel at provider entities (for example, hospital purchasing agents).
 This term does not include Health Care Professionals who are bona fide employees of a Company, while acting in that capacity.
 Medical Technology Medical Technology is a broad term that means medical devices and products, technologies, digital and software platforms, and related services, solutions, and therapies used to diagnose, treat, monitor, manage, and alleviate health conditions and disabilities.
-Some examples include: • Implantable medical devices that are placed in or on the human body to replace, repair, or strengthen a body part; Surgical devices used to perform procedures; Digital technology and software platforms that assist in monitoring, diagnosing, and treating patients; and Non-invasive reagents, instrumentation, and/or software to aid in the diagnosis and treatment of patients; among other technology.
-Modest Moderate value, but may differ depending on regional differences Occasional An interaction is considered occasional if it occurs infrequently and not on a routine basis
+Some examples include: Implantable medical devices that are placed in or on the human body to replace, repair, or strengthen a body part; Surgical devices used to perform procedures; Digital technology and software platforms that assist in monitoring, diagnosing, and treating patients or in coordinating patient care; and Non-invasive reagents, instrumentation, and/or software to aid in the diagnosis and treatment of patients; among other technology.
+Modest Moderate value, but may differ depending on regional differences Occasional An interaction is considered occasional if it occurs infrequently and not on a routine basis Virtual An interaction that involves attendees participating in a virtual environment that is generally enabled by digital technology rather than meeting in a physical location.